cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

+< WORK IN PROGRESS >

 # Role: Database Administrator (via system privileges)

 ### Overview

 Organizations may set forth IT security practices that don't allow unrestricted administrative access to databases using an [*admin* role](https://www.cockroachlabs.com/docs/stable/security-reference/authorization#admin-role).
 In that case, routine Database Administration (DBA) functions need to be delegated to a custom designed [*public* role](https://www.cockroachlabs.com/docs/stable/security-reference/authorization#public-role), with system- or object- level privileges granted to authorize DBA actions.

 This article provides a list of the minimally required privileges, grouped by common DBA tasks.
-An operator can lean on guidance in this article to design the custom authorization model per Organization's requirements and regulations.
+An operator can lean on guidance in this article to design a custom authorization model per Organization's requirements and regulations.